-Stage 1: Beginners
+Stage 1: Beginners' training

 This workout schedule is a match for people who are new to exercise, age 55+, or just returning to exercise after being inactive for 4 weeks or more.
 The goals of this stage are to get your muscles, joints, and cardio system used to being physically active, to become a good judge of your exercise effort (see the free exercise tips), and to learn good technique during strengthening exercise.

 Start with 15 minutes of exercise per day and progress 3-5 minutes per week as appropriate.
 Cardio exercise good for this level includes activities similar to brisk walking, partner dancing, yard work or vigorous household cleaning.
 Refer to the metabolic equivalent article and pick activities with an exercise intensity rating between 3-5 'MET'.
 Maintain a moderate (5/10) effort level as you exercise.

 For flexibility training, the article on home stretching exercises has a good routine for the major muscle groups.
 Follow this routine 3 times per week or more.
 This will help you prevent muscular discomfort, strain and injury and it will also make everyday activities like bending and reaching much easier.

-Once you can handle 25 minutes of moderate exercise per day without strain or undue fatigue, you can “graduate” to the next free exercise program below.
+Once you can handle 25 minutes of moderate exercise per day without strain or undue fatigue, you can graduate to the next free exercise program below.

 Stage 2: Getting back in shape

 If you have been off and on with your routine, but have maintained some level of conditioning, start here.
-To start this program need to be able to exercise at a moderate or greater effort level for at least 25 minutes.
+To start this program, you need to be able to exercise at a moderate or greater effort level for at least 25 minutes.
 Goals for this stage of the free exercise program are to increase calorie burn and strength development while maintaining good exercise technique and judging exercise effort correctly.

 A helpful workout to try at this stage is high intensity interval training.
-For a given activity (walking), pick up the pace to a vigorous-hard effort level (6-7/10) for 3 times, one minute each, during a 20 minute workout.
+For a given activity (walking), pick up your pace to a vigorous-hard effort level 3 times, one minute each time, during a 20 minute workout.
 As you get used to the workout, you can progress the “pick-ups” to 90 seconds or 2 minutes each.